ing-bank/lion/docs/components/inputs/checkbox-group/overview.md

 `;
 ```

-> Make sure that the checkbox-group also has a name attribute, this is necessary for the [lion-form](../form/overview.md)'s serialization result.
+> Make sure that the checkbox-group also has a name attribute, this is necessary for our [form](../form/overview.md)'s serialization result.

 ## Features

-Since it extends from [lion-fieldset](../fieldset/overview.md),
+Since it extends from our [fieldset](../fieldset/overview.md),
 it has all the features a fieldset has.

 ## Installation